-02.4242

-04.32

-09.15

-Formatted: ksba normal, Not Superscript/

-Formatted: ksba normal

-LEGAL: SB 50 AMENDS KRS 158.070 TO INCLUDE CREATION OF A MANDATORY CALENDAR COMMITTEE, ITS MAKEUP, AND REQUIRED STEPS IN DEVELOPING THE CALENDAR.
+02.4242; 04.32; 09.15 LEGAL: SB 50 AMENDS KRS 158.070 TO INCLUDE CREATION OF A MANDATORY CALENDAR COMMITTEE, ITS MAKEUP, AND REQUIRED STEPS IN DEVELOPING THE CALENDAR.
 SB 50 ALSO ALLOWS DISTRICTS THAT ADOPT A CALENDAR, IN WHICH THE FIRST STUDENT ATTENDANCE DAY IS NO EARLIER THAN THE MONDAY CLOSEST TO AUGUST 26, TO USE A VARIABLE STUDENT INSTRUCTIONAL YEAR IN WHICH STUDENT ATTENDANCE DAYS SHALL NOT CONTAIN MORE THAN SEVEN (7) HOURS OF INSTRUCTIONAL TIME.

-FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-CURRICULUM AND INSTRUCTION

-08.3

-School Calendar

-CALENDAR COMMITTEE

-Beginning with the 2018-2019 school year, the Board, upon recommendation of the Superintendent, shall annually appoint a District Calendar Committee to review, develop, and recommend school calendar options.

-The District Calendar Committee shall consist of:

-- 1. One (1) District Principal;

-- 2. One (1) District office administrator other than the Superintendent;

-- 3. One (1) local Board member;

-- 4. Two (2) parents of students attending a school in the District;

-- 5. One (1) District elementary teacher;

-- 6. One (1) District middle or high teacher;

-- 7. Two (2) District classified employees; and

-Two (2) community members from the local chamber of commerce, business community, or tourism commission

-DEVELOPMENT OF CALENDAR
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED CURRICULUM AND INSTRUCTION 08.3 School Calendar CALENDAR COMMITTEE Beginning with the 2018-2019 school year, the Board, upon recommendation of the Superintendent, shall annually appoint a District Calendar Committee to review, develop, and recommend school calendar options.
+The District Calendar Committee shall consist of: - 1.
+One (1) District Principal; - 2.
+One (1) District office administrator other than the Superintendent; - 3.
+One (1) local Board member; - 4.
+Two (2) parents of students attending a school in the District; - 5.
+One (1) District elementary teacher; - 6.
+One (1) District middle or high teacher; - 7.
+Two (2) District classified employees; and - 8.
+Two (2) community members from the local chamber of commerce, business community, or tourism commission.
+DEVELOPMENT OF CALENDAR The District Calendar Committee, after seeking feedback from District employees, parents, and community members, shall recommend school calendar options to the Superintendent for presentation to the Board.

-Annually the Director of Pupil Personnel (DPP) shall draft a proposed calendar for the upcoming school year for consideration of the Superintendent.
-Prior to preparing the draft, the DPP Director of Pupil Personnel (DPP) shall seek input from the building Principals, representatives from teachers' organization and parent representatives.
-This process should be completed by April 15.

-The District Calendar Committee, after seeking feedback from District employees, parents, and community members, shall recommend school calendar options to the Superintendent for presentation to the Board.
 The committee's recommendations shall comply with state laws and regulations and consider the economic impact of the school calendar on the community and the state.
 In order to act on the school calendar, the Board must hold two (2) meetings: 1) one that includes hearing and discussing recommendations from the Superintendent and the calendar committee and 2) a subsequent meeting that includes adoption of the calendar.
 The meetings may be regular or special.